isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Simulating RAII can be non-trivial, especially in functions with multiple resources and multiple possible errors.
-A not uncommon technique is to gather cleanup at the end of the function to avoid repetittion:
+A not uncommon technique is to gather cleanup at the end of the function to avoid repetition:

     std::pair<int,error_indicator> user()
     {